-A varsity letter is a prestigious monogram awarded to high school, college and university students that participate in some form of sport or extra-curricular activity.
 It symbolizes pride and achievement, and getting your hands on one is no easy feat.
 Varsity letters are highly coveted, and anyone who wishes to earn one needs to prove that they deserve it.
 Varsity letters are always stitched using chenille yarn.
 They are also known as Letterman patches because they are used on Letterman jackets.
-Schools often award these to top-performing students who do a great job bringing a good name for the institute.
+Schools often create custom varsity patches to their desire and award these to top-performing students who do a great job bringing a good name for the institute.
 And it doesn’t matter whether you’re the captain of the football team or the leader of the debate team; you need to be at the top of your skills.
 Only then can you qualify for one.

 Varsity letters aren’t recent trends – they go back over a century.
 The monogram was first introduced by none other than one of the world’s top university; Harvard.
 In 1865, their baseball team, eager to personalize their sports uniform, came up with the idea to embroider their institute’s coveted initial on their jerseys.
 This allowed them to flaunt their association with the university and helped differentiate players from other teams.
 Needless to say, when the baseball team played against a different university, onlookers could easily spot which student belonged where.
 Naturally, when the team won, their efforts added to the varsity letter’s prestige even more.

 It was, however, sufficiently challenging to retain the jersey.
 Unless players performed well, their prized possession was taken back from them.
 That certainly isn’t the case anymore as almost every institute has a varsity jacket, and students get to keep them until after they’ve graduated.